LLNL/popclass/docs/source/installation.rst

     conda install conda-forge::popclass

-The conda-forge install is built from the pypi index and takes a couple of days to be avialable after a new popclass version is released.
+The conda-forge install is built from the pypi index and takes a couple of days to be available after a new popclass version is released.

 To install from source